middyjs/middy/README.md

   /* your business logic */
 }

-const handler = middy(lambdaHandler) // `lambdaHandler` can alternatively be attached using `.handler(lambdaHandler)` after all middleware are attached
+export const handler = middy(lambdaHandler) // `lambdaHandler` can alternatively be attached using `.handler(lambdaHandler)` after all middleware are attached

-handler
   .use(middleware1())
   .use(middleware2())
   .use(middleware3())

-export default { handler }
 ```

 `.use()` takes a single middleware or an array of middlewares, so you can attach multiple middlewares in a single call: